DanielWojnar/Animulu/README.md

 ## Functionalities
 Animulu supports:
 * Streaming videos with adaptive bitrate (MPEG-DASH) and fully working video player
-* Fully working account system with lockdowns, email confirmation, avatars and basic administration functionality built in website.
+* Fully working account system with lockdowns, email confirmation, avatars and basic administration functionality built into website.
 * Reviewing shows, liking videos and posting comments without need to reload the page
 * Sorting videos and filtering them by category and name